nyaruka/goflow/docs/md/flows.md

 ## send_msg

 Can be used to reply to the current contact in a flow.
 The text field may contain templates.
+The action will attempt to find pairs of URNs and channels which can be used for sending.
+If it can't find such a pair, it will create a message without a channel or URN.

 A [msg_created](sessions.html#event:msg_created) event will be created with the evaluated text.